jnozzi/cocoadev.com/markdown/ProblemWithClass.md

 @end

-How can an enumerator be at a bad address? - General/PietroGagliardi
+How can an enumerator be at a bad address? - PietroGagliardi

 ----

 A few tips here:

-* Your General/MemoryManagement is broken in many ways.
+* Your MemoryManagement is broken in many ways.
 Read up on it and fix your code.
 This will probably stop the crash.
 * Your page title is terrible.
 Think of another one.
-Alternatively, this is the sort of General/MailingListMode problem-solving which probably won't become a useful wiki page and as such may be more suitable to a venue such as the cocoa-dev mailing list.
+Alternatively, this is the sort of MailingListMode problem-solving which probably won't become a useful wiki page and as such may be more suitable to a venue such as the cocoa-dev mailing list.
 * This page contains way too much code.
 Try to only post the code that's relevant to the problem.
 If you can't do that (and here you may not be able to), then post a .zip of your project instead of posting the full contents of a dozen different files.
 * Clearly ask your question at the top of the page.
 For this page, post the exact errors you're getting, including the warnings and the crash.
 Indicate where the crash happens in your code if you know.
 After that, post code or a link to a .zip.
 * Remember, the easier you make our job, the better help you'll get.

 ----
-I'm in the process of replacing the above with a system based on a General/NSTableView and an General/NSArrayController, which I hope will be a lot cleaner and less crash-prone.
-I wanted to hold off on the interface design until the above was fully implemented, but now I realize it is a bad idea. - General/PietroGagliardi
+I'm in the process of replacing the above with a system based on a NSTableView and an NSArrayController, which I hope will be a lot cleaner and less crash-prone.
+I wanted to hold off on the interface design until the above was fully implemented, but now I realize it is a bad idea. - PietroGagliardi

 ----

-Have a look at /Developer/Examples/General/AppKit/Sketch I think it's what your looking for (i.e a simple object oriented drawing application).
+Have a look at /Developer/Examples/AppKit/Sketch I think it's what your looking for (i.e a simple object oriented drawing application).